Top 5 Bike Tires: Essential Riding Gear Review

 No. 2

-• The 24-inch mountain bike tires are made of high-quality rubber materials and nylon cord technology, which have strong puncture resistance and wear resistance and are suitable for various riding environments.
+• 2.
+NICE AND DURABLE: The 26x1.95 inch mountain bike tires are made of high-quality butyl rubber materials and nylon cord technology, the 60TPI enough to handle variety of road conditions, which have strong puncture resistance and wear resistance, it can travel about 3000 miles in daily use.

 No. 3